Ellermann-F/UNIS-AG-353-G4-supplements/README.md

 - Foraminifera analysis for the 63–100 µm fraction: counting 100 benthic foraminifera per sample and identifying the species, as well as determining the amount of foraminifera per gram of sample.

 The uploaded data represent the results of the analysis and serve as a basis for further work.

+Acknowledgement:
+The core was retrieved by Riko Noormets (riko.noormets@unis.no) and is stored at UNIS.